 Participate in an internship.
 An internship may be part of a pharmacy technician program or available after an individual has completed their educational requirements.
 Interns are able to work and learn under the supervision of a professional pharmacy technician and gain valuable experience in the field.
 This is also a chance for individuals to learn about dosage, names and actions of different medications

 The U.S. Bureau of Labor Statistics notes that many states have regulations for pharmacy technicians.
 This could include the number of formal training and continuing education hours required, exams and fees.
 Depending on a state's regulatory laws, pharmacy technicians may be recognized with a license after passing an exam.
 Prospective technicians should check with their state's Board of Pharmacy to determine what's necessary to pursue employment.

 Step 3: Consider Becoming Certified

 Although not all states and employers require pharmacy technicians to be certified, voluntary certification may be helpful when seeking employment.
 Two organizations that offer certification examinations are the Pharmacy Technician Certification Board (PTCB) and the National Healthcareer Association (NHA).
 Both organizations offer the Certified Pharmacy Technician (CPhT) designation.
 Eligibility requirements for the CPhT exam include a high school diploma and, in the case of the NHA, completion of a pharmacy technician training program or at least one year of experience in the field.
-To maintain certification, both organizations require pharmacy technicians to earn a minimum of 20 continuing education (CE) credits over a two-year period.
+To maintain certification, both organizations require 2-year period.